um-computacion-tm/scrabble-2023-Tadedp/README.md

 All players following will play their words by using one or more tiles in their rack to place a word on the board.
 The main word **must** either use the letters of one or more previously played words or else have at least one of its tiles horizontally or vertically adjacent to an already played word in order to be a valid move.
 If any words other than the main word are formed, they are also scored.

-Any word that is found in the [RAE DLE web page](https://dle.rae.es/) can be used in the game.
+Any word that can be found by searching for it in the [RAE DLE website](https://dle.rae.es/) can be used in the game.

 After playing tiles on the board, players will draw new tiles to replace those.
 If there are not enough tiles in the bag to replenish their rack to seven tiles, the player takes all the remaining tiles.